 RESOURCES FOR HEALTH EQUITY

-Recognizing that people in disadvantaged communities often don’t get the care they need, these resources were designed to help reduce healthcare disparities.
+Recognizing that people in disadvantaged communities often don’t get the care they need, these resources were designed to help reduce health disparities.

 Heart disease, emotional well-being, and cancer are serious health problems for all Americans, especially African Americans.
 This interactive web tool will help you learn why African Americans are at increased risk, how to protect your health and well-being, and help others do the same.

 This website electronically delivers free turnkey solutions for providers to increase vaccination rates for children, adults, and pregnant women.
 Because disparities in vaccinations can lead to disease outbreaks, this website provides tools to address vaccination disparities across race/ethnicity, age, socioeconomic status, and geography (urban vs. rural).
 This site also provides a vehicle for connecting providers to their state immunization programs and local immunization coalitions.

 Let’s Vaccinate is an initiative created by Anthem, Inc., Pfizer, Inc., and Vaccinate Your Family.VIEW

 This program is designed for Latinos that uses a holistic approach to emotional wellness that builds on cultural strengths to balance four key components—community, body, mind, and spirit.
 There are four separate workshops that come with an easy-to-use leader guide.
 You can play an important role in your community by holding workshops and leading conversations with small groups about how stress affects our daily life.
 Available in Spanish and English.